Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 	"-mode 1" means Ethereum-only mining mode.
 You can set this mode for every card individually, for example, "-mode 1-02" will set mode "1" for first and third GPUs (#0 and #2).
 	For systems with more than 10 GPUs: use letters to specify indexes more than 9, for example, "a" means index 10, "b" means index 11, etc.

 -dcoin	select second coin to mine in dual mode.
-Possible options are "-dcoin dcr", "-dcoin sc", "-dcoin lbc", "-dcoin pasc".
+Possible options are "-dcoin dcr", "-dcoin sc", "-dcoin lbc", "-dcoin pasc", "-dcoin blake2s", "-dcoin keccak".
 Default value is "dcr".

 -dcri	Decred/Siacoin/Lbry/Pascal intensity, or Ethereum fine-tuning value in ETH-only ASM mode.
 Default value is 30, you can adjust this value to get the best Decred/Siacoin/Lbry mining speed without reducing Ethereum mining speed.
 	You can also specify values for every card, for example "-dcri 30,100,50".